 - Social Concerns - "If I go to the party, I am going to embarrass myself and become an outcast."

-- Incorrect Beliefs – "I touched a doorknob.
+- Incorrect Conclusions - "I touched a doorknob.
 I am going to get sick!"

 - Phobias - "That spider may kill me!"

-Most are much more subtle than this, of course.
+Most thoughts are much more subtle than this, of course.
 A common health fear, for example, may be convincing yourself that you might have a serious disease like multiple sclerosis based on a few mild symptoms.
 This is an example of catastrophic thinking.
-Another example may be worrying that if you wear a certain type of shoes people are going to judge you and this will have an effect on your life.
+Another example may be worrying that if you wear a certain type of shoes, people are going to judge you and this will have an effect on your life.
 This is an example of mind reading; assuming that you know what others are thinking.
 Any thought is not in keeping with reality and is beyond what is typically experienced given the situation could be described as an “irrational thought.”
 The challenge comes from how the thoughts may seem rational at the time.

 Where these thoughts originate is a bit harder to understand.
-The common belief is that they are some combination of genetic and environmental.
+The common belief is that they are some combination of genetic and environmental factors.

 Environmental Cause or Irrational Thoughts